 A "broker non-vote" occurs when a broker, bank or other nominee holding shares for a beneficial owner does not vote the shares on a proposal because the broker, bank or other nominee does not have discretionary voting power for a particular item and has not received instructions from the beneficial owner regarding how to vote.
 Brokers, banks or other nominees who hold shares for the accounts of their clients have discretionary authority to vote shares if specific instructions are not given with respect to certain matters.
-Although the determination of whether a broker, bank or other nominee will have discretionary voting power for a particular item is typically determined only after proxy materials are filed with the SEC, we expect that the proposal on ratification of the appointment of our independent registered public accounting firm (Proposal 2) will be a matter on which a broker, bank or other nominee will have discretionary voting authority and that the election of each nominee for Class III director (Proposal 1) and the advisory vote to approve the compensation of our NEOs (Proposal 3) will be matters on which a broker, bank or other nominee will not have discretionary voting authority.
-Accordingly, if you hold your shares through a broker, bank or other nominee and you do not timely provide your broker, bank or other nominee with specific instructions on how to vote your shares, we expect that your broker, bank or other nominee will not be authorized to cast a vote on your behalf, in its discretion, on Proposal 2.
+Although the determination of whether a broker, bank or other nominee will have discretionary voting power for a particular item is typically determined only after proxy materials are filed with the SEC, we expect that the proposal on ratification of the appointment of our independent registered public accounting firm (Proposal 2) will be a matter on which a broker, bank or other nominee will have discretionary voting authority and that the election of the nominee for Class I director (Proposal 1) and the advisory vote to approve the compensation of our NEOs (Proposal 3) will be matters on which a broker, bank or other nominee will not have discretionary voting authority.

+Accordingly, if you hold your shares through a broker, bank or other nominee and you do not timely provide your broker, bank or other nominee with specific instructions on how to vote your shares, we expect that your broker, bank or other nominee will not be authorized to cast a vote on your behalf on Proposals 1 or 3 but will be authorized to cast a vote on your behalf, in its discretion, on Proposal 2.
 In such cases, a "broker non-vote" may be entered with respect to your shares on Proposals 1 or 3 to reflect that your broker was present with respect to your shares at the meeting but was not exercising voting rights on your behalf with respect to those shares.
 Broker non-votes will have no effect on the outcome of any proposal.